Plantar Fasciitis treatment in Dee Why

 Plantar Fasciitis treatment in Dee Why at Contemporary Healthcare Northern Beaches Sydney

-Plantar Fasciitis treatment in Dee Why at Contemporary Healthcare Northern Beaches Sydney has been available for over 29 years with Dr Orazio Trevisan.
-In that time he has treated thousands of cases of Plantar Fasciitis with an almost 100% success rate.
+Plantar Fasciitis treatment in Dee Why at Contemporary Healthcare Northern Beaches Sydney has been available for over 30 years with Dr Orazio Trevisan.
+In that time he has treated thousands of cases of Plantar Fasciitis with an almost 100% success rate at the Dee Why practice.

 What is Plantar Fasciitis?